kapilsharma/AngularQuickNotes/02-Installing.md

   .catch(err => console.error(err));
 ```

 Here, first few lines are `import`.
-It is a Type Script feature in include other files in the program.
-Afther them, it sets environment (development, testing, staging, production, or as you wish).
-Then at line 11, `bootstrapModule` inform Angular CLI that `AppModule` is the first module to be initialized and actually is the starting point of our application.
+It is a Type Script feature that includes other files in the program.
+After that, it sets environment (development, testing, staging, production, or as you wish).
+Then at line 11, `bootstrapModule` informs Angular CLI that `AppModule` is the first module to be initialized and actually is the starting point of our application.
 All files of `XyzModule` are stored in folder `src/xyz`.
 Thus, files of AppModule are stored in folder `src/app`.

 To load App module, Angular CLI will first check `src/app/app.module.ts` file, which, by default, looks as follow